Data-pageup/Large_language_model_Tamil/README.md

 ## Current Limitations

-The current SFT model produces repetitive and incoherent text during generation.
-The decrease in training loss did not translate into coherent responses.
+The current model produces repetitive and incoherent text during generation.
+Although training loss decreased, this did not translate into coherent Tamil responses.

-The experiment used a small SFT dataset and limited training resources.
-Further work is needed to improve data coverage, training, and evaluation.
+The model was trained on approximately 58 million tokens, with a limited pretraining duration, and fine-tuned using only 20 conversation examples over 5 epochs.

+Further training and improvements to the dataset are required to improve generation quality.

 ## Future Work

-* Expand the Tamil pretraining corpus.
+* Expand the Tamil pretraining corpus with more high-quality text.
+* Extend pretraining to **at least 20 epochs**.
-* Increase the diversity and size of the SFT dataset.
+* Increase the size and diversity of the Tamil SFT dataset.
-* Experiment with additional training steps and model configurations.
+* Experiment with additional SFT training and hyperparameter configurations.
 * Evaluate generation quality using dedicated Tamil test sets.
 * Improve inference and deployment.

-## Tech Stack

-* Python
-* PyTorch
-* Hugging Face Tokenizers
-* Google Colab

 ## Disclaimer

-This is an experimental learning and research project.
-The current model is not production-ready and should not be treated as a reliable general-purpose Tamil assistant.
+This is an experimental Tamil language-model project.
+The current checkpoint is not production-ready and should not be considered a reliable general-purpose Tamil assistant.
+Further pretraining, expanded SFT data, and evaluation are planned.

 ## Author